Caramel Pumpkin Cobbler with Pecans

 Caramel sauce being drizzled over a square of pumpkin dessert.

-• Combine the Dry Cake Ingredients.
+• Combine the dry ingredients.
 In a medium mixing bowl and whisk together the flour, baking powder, salt, granulated sugar, and pumpkin pie spice.

-• Mix the Dry and Wet Ingredients.
+• Make the batter.
 Add the dry ingredients to the wet ingredients, and stir just until combined.
-Be careful not to overmix the batter, or the pumpkin layer will be tough.
+Be careful not to over-mix the batter, or the pumpkin layer will be tough.
 This is a thick batter.

 A baked pumpkin dessert with a cakey, pecan-studded top.